uva-math/uva-math-code/_posts/IMS/VML/2022-01-19-Mikhail-Khovanov.md

 <h5 class="mt-1 mb-4"><a href="https://www.math.columbia.edu/~khovanov/">Mikhail Khovanov</a> (Columbia)</h5>

 - Lecture 1 - "**Universal construction and TQFTs: from Frobenius algebras to finite state automata**".
-Time and location TBA
+Monday, April 18|5:00-6:00pm|Nau 101
 - Lecture 2 - "**Homological algebra of link homology: categorification of the Jones polynomial and the Kuperberg bracket**".
-Time and location TBA
+Tuesday, April 19|5:00-6:00pm|Nau 101
-- Lecture 3 - "**Foams, categorification of Reshetikhin-Turaev quantum GL(N) link invariants, and the 4-color theorem**".
-Time and location TBA
+- Lecture 3 - "**Foams, categorification of Reshetikhin-Turaev link invariants: GL(N) link homology and the 4-color theorem**".
+Wednesday, April 20|5:00-6:00pm|Ridley G006

-The lectures are preceded by the <a href="{{site.url}}/ims/workshop-spring-2022/">Workshop on Categorical Methods in Representation Theory and Quantum Topology</a>.
+The lectures will be in-person, and they are preceded by the <a href="{{site.url}}/ims/workshop-spring-2022/">Workshop on Categorical Methods in Representation Theory and Quantum Topology</a>.

 <!--more-->